krook/openwhisk-package-mqtt-watson/README.md

    1. Copy your test files into `openwhisk/tests/src/packages`
    2. `vagrant ssh` to your local vagrant environment
    3. Navigate to the openwhisk directory
+   3. Update whisk.properties with the path to the credentials.json file
-   4. Run this command - `gradle :tests:test --tests "packages.CLASS_NAME`
+   4. Run this command - `gradle :tests:test --tests "packages.MqttWatsonTests"`

 To execute all tests, run `gradle :tests:test`